Matt Cornett: Career

-Inconceivable, where he played the role of Zach.

 In 2018, Cornett starred in the film Alex & Me, which was released on June 12, 2018, in which he played Logan Willis.
 He also starred in the role of Nathan Schurzer in the television film Perfect Citizens.

-In 2019, Cornett played the role of Andrew Gallery in seventh season of The Goldbergs and was cast in the main role E. J. Caswell on the Disney+ series High School Musical: The Musical: The Series.
+In 2019, Cornett played the role of Andrew Gallery in seventh season of The Goldbergs and was cast in the main role of E. J. Caswell on the Disney+ series High School Musical: The Musical: The Series.

-In 2022, Cornett plays the role of A-Lan in the sci-fi musical film Zombies 3, which was released on July 15, 2022.
+In 2022, Cornett played the role of A-Lan in the sci-fi musical film Zombies 3, which was released on July 15, 2022.

-Cornett was announced as the lead role of Sam in Every Year After on July 17, 2025.
+In 2024, Cornett appeared in the thriller film Karma: Death at Latigo Springs.
+In 2025, he starred alongside Chloe Fineman and Sam Morelos in the sex comedy film Summer of 69, which premiered in theaters to positive reviews.

+On March 6, 2025, it was announced that Cornett would star in the Christian indie film Bad Counselors, which will release in theaters on July 23, 2026.
+Four months later, Cornett was cast as the lead role of Sam in the Prime Video series Every Year After, an adaptation of Canadian writer Carley Fortune's novel Every Summer After.
+Every Year After premiered at the Tribeca Film Festival on June 8, 2026 and was released on Prime Video on June 10, 2026.
+Cornett also starred in the indie film Buster Brooks, which premiered at Zions Indie Film Fest on February 27, 2026.